 Here’s some things you should know if you’re thinking about having four kids (or more).

 You might become a hermit (and love it).

-Most days, though, I’m pretty content being at home where NAP TIME can happen and shoes are optional.
+Most days, though, I’m pretty content being at home where NAP TIME can happen.

 Staying awake will become your superpower.